qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 QGIS testing
 ............

-Qgis testing is available in AUR (Arch User Repository).
+QGIS testing is available in AUR (Arch User Repository).

 Install with yaourt or other package manager which support AUR :